japanesekenji/java-database-capstone/schema-design.md

 ## Collection: `prescriptions`

 This collection stores detailed information about prescriptions issued to patients.
 It leverages MongoDB's flexibility to include complex structures, varying fields, and large text blocks like doctor's notes.
+This model aligns with the "Prescription model" described previously, allowing for patient name, medication, and appointment ID to be relevant, while also accommodating more dynamic data.

 ### Example Document (JSON)